Skip to content

 buildId is the new build the manifest now points at.
 Your handler doesn’t need to trust the body’s contents beyond “something changed” — the next read resolves the manifest and picks up the new build automatically.
 Your job is just to invalidate whatever cached the previous build.

-The request carries X-GW-Signature: a hex HMAC-SHA256 of the raw request body under a shared secret.
-Verify it against the raw bytes before acting — parsing the body first and re-serializing it will not match.
+Each delivery carries three headers — Webhook-Id, Webhook-Timestamp, and Webhook-Signature (v1=<hex>, an HMAC-SHA256 over the id, timestamp, and raw request body under a shared secret).
+Signing the id and timestamp together makes it replay-safe.
+Verify against the raw bytes before acting — parsing the body first and re-serializing it will not match.

-import { verifyFeedSignature, FEED_SIGNATURE_HEADER } from "@ghostwritr/feed";
+import { verifyWebhook } from "@ghostwritr/feed";

 const raw = await request.text(); // the RAW body — verify before JSON.parse

-const ok = await verifyFeedSignature(
+const ok = await verifyWebhook(process.env.GHOSTWRITR_FEED_SECRET!, raw, request.headers);

 if (!ok) return new Response("invalid signature", { status: 401 });